Why Are Pets Good for Seniors?

 Among seniors who own pets, those who are regular dog walkers enjoy the biggest health boost.
 Positive effects include lower body mass index, fewer reported doctor visits and less sedentary time.

 Not ready for long walks?
 You can still benefit from pet ownership.
 Health benefits can come from simply getting outside with a pet, not just from logging extra miles.
 In fact, those who walked their dog farther in a shorter amount of time were less likely to be closely bonded to their pets.
-Closely bonded pet owners stop to talk to others about their pets and allow their dog leisurely time to sniff around and meet other dogs – all of which are beneficial.
+Closely bonded pet owners stop to talk to others about their pets and allow their dogs leisurely time to sniff around and meet other dogs – all of which are beneficial.

 7. Pets can provide emotional support.